Modeling longitudinal data using matrix completion: Data study

 \section{Data study}

-The target class of problems motivating this study is a prediction of trajectories of disease progression of individual patients from sparse observations.
-In this section, we present how our methods are applied for understanding the progression of neurological disorders leading to motor impairments and gait pathologies.
+We present an application of our methods for understanding how longitudinal changes of gait patterns relate to subtypes of neurological disorders.
 First, we discuss how practitioners collect the data and use them to guide the decision process.
 Next, we describe our dataset and present how our methodology can improve current workflows.
-Then, we present and discuss results.

 In clinical gait analysis, at each visit movement of a child is recorded using optical motion capture.
 Optical motion capture allows estimating 3D positions of body parts using a set of cameras tracking markers positions on the subject's body.
-A set of at least three markers is placed at each analyzed body segment usually associated with bones (e.g., tibia, humerus) so that its 3D position and orientation can be identified uniquely.
+A set of at least three markers is placed at each analyzed body segment so that its 3D position and orientation can be identified uniquely.
 These data are then used to determine relative positions of body segments by computing the angle between the corresponding planes.
 Typically it is done using a biomechanical model for enforcing biomechanical constraints and improving accuracy.

-In gait analysis practitioners are usually concerned about movement pattern of nine joints in lower limbs: ankle, knee, hip in each leg and pelvis (Figure \ref{fig:joint-angles}).
+In gait analysis practitioners usually analyze movement pattern of seven joints in lower limbs: ankle, knee, hip in each leg, and pelvis (Figure \ref{fig:joint-angles}).
 Each joint angle is measured in time.
 For making the curves comparable between the patients, usually, the time dimension is normalized to the percentage of the gait cycle, defined as the time between two foot strikes (Figure \ref{fig:joint-angles-in-time}).

 While trajectories of joint angles are a piece of data commonly used by practitioners for taking decisions regarding treatment, their high-dimensional nature hinders their use as a quantitative metric of gait pathology or treatment outcome.
 This motivates development of univariate summary metrics of gait impairment, such as questionnaire-based metrics Gillette Functional Assessment Walking Scale (FAQ) \citep{gorton2011gillette}, Gross Motor Function Classification System (GMFCS) \citep{palisano2008content} and Functional Mobility Scale (FMS) \citep{graham2004functional}, or observational video analysis scores such as Edinburgh Gait Score \citep{read2003edinburgh}.